top of page

 c.
 Dead Sea Scrolls.

 a.
-Queen Mary I (1553).
+Queen Elizabeth I (1558).

 b.
-Queen Elizabeth I (1558).
+Queen Mary I (1553).

 c.
-King James VI (1611), aka James VI (Scotland) a.k.a.
+King James VI (1611), aka James VI (Scotland), a.k.a.
 James I (England).

 c.
 King James.

-He authorized and insisted on a new translation that would be small enough for an individual to carry, written in a language that the common person could understand.
+He authorized and insisted on a new translation that would be small enough for an individual to carry.

-Queen Mary was known as Bloody Mary.
+She was known as Bloody Mary.

 Queen Mary hated Christians and their beliefs, killing everyone who was a believer and destroying any religious artifacts and books they had.

-What is the Book of Exodus about?
+21. What story does the Book of Exodus tell?

 c.
 The Book of Exodus narrates how the Israelites, led by Moses, exited Egypt.